**Listed in order of office and in alphabetical order by last name.

 Michael is a member of the Budget Committee.
 He and his wife, Caryn, live in Miami Beach with their son, Jordan.
 Michael is a real estate and construction attorney with Pardo Gainesburg PL.
 He is an alumnus of the Foundation School and Shabbat School and celebrated his bar mitzvah and confirmation here at TBS.
 He has been to Israel on the Magical Mitzvah Tour and the confirmation trip.
 “I am proud to call Temple Beth Sholom ‘home’ my entire life.”

 Denis is co-chair of the PACT Leadership TZEDEK Team of the Social Justice Network.
 Following a career as an attorney and CPA, he founded and led the Miami Beach Community Development Coalition in revitalizing the South Beach Art Deco District.
 Denis’s family have been TBS members for 70 years.
-He and his brother, Richard Russ, and sister, Lori Mishkin, celebrated their celebrated their b’nai mitzvah and confirmations at Temple Beth Sholom.
+He and his brother, Richard Russ, and sister, Lori Mishkin, celebrated their b’nai mitzvah and confirmations at Temple Beth Sholom.
 Denis holds a BS from University of Pennsylvania and an MBA and law degree from University of Miami.
 His community service includes being a director of Miami Jewish Health Systems and a founder at Mount Sinai Medical Center.

 Marte is a member of the Spirituality Council.
 She and her husband, Paul, have two daughters who are students in Santa Monica, CA, and Boca Raton, FL.
 She previously served on the TBS Board from 1999 to 2005 as vice-president and secretary.
 She currently is a director, secretary, and general counsel for The Social Cog, Inc. and a board member of the Institute for Jewish Spirituality.
 Marte is a certified yoga instructor and is studying to become a Jewish Mindfulness Meditation Teacher.
 She practiced law in Miami for 15 years.